MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - You do not have to be a local administrator to use this option and this action is not logged in the Event Viewer.

 - Unless files are locked, this action deletes all the files in the following locations.
-These files include client certificates and use licenses, rights management templates, the Azure Information Protection policy, and the cached user credentials.
+These files include client certificates, Rights Management templates, the Azure Information Protection policy, and the cached user credentials.
 The client log files are not deleted.

     - %LocalAppData%\Microsoft\DRM